The Two Ronnies

 The Two Ronnies is a British television comedy sketch show starring Ronnie Barker and Ronnie Corbett.
-It was created by Bill Cotton and aired on BBC1 from April 1971 to December 1987.
-The usual format included sketches, solo sections, serial stories and musical finales.
+It was created by Bill Cotton and aired on BBC Television from 10 April 1971 to 25 December 1987.

+The usual format included sketches, solo sections, serial stories, and musical finales.
+Their Four Candles sketch, first broadcast on 18 September 1976, was voted their funniest sketch in a television poll.
+In 2006, the British public ranked the duo number 6 in ITV's poll of TV's 50 Greatest Stars.

 Origins

-Ronnie Barker and Ronnie Corbett met in 1963 at the Buckstone Club in the Haymarket, London, where Corbett was serving drinks between acting jobs.
+Ronnie Barker and Ronnie Corbett met in 1963 at the Buckstone Club in Haymarket, London, where Corbett was serving drinks between acting jobs.
 At the time, Barker was beginning to establish himself as a character actor in the West End and on radio.
-They were invited by David Frost to appear in his new show, The Frost Report, with John Cleese, but the pair's big break came when they filled in, unprepared and unscripted, for eleven minutes during a technical hitch at a British Academy of Film and Television Arts awards ceremony at the London Palladium in 1970.
-In the audience was Bill Cotton, the Head of Light Entertainment for the BBC, and Sir Paul Fox, the Controller of BBC1.
+They were invited by David Frost to appear in his new television show, The Frost Report, with John Cleese, but the pair's big break came when they filled in, unprepared and unscripted, for eleven minutes during a technical hitch at a British Academy of Film and Television Arts awards ceremony at the London Palladium in 1971.
+In the audience was Bill Cotton, the Head of Light Entertainment for the BBC, and Paul Fox, the Controller of BBC1.
 Cotton was so impressed by the duo that he turned to Fox and asked: "How would you like those two on your network?"
-Unknown to them the pair had just had the renewal of their contract declined by London Weekend Television of rival network ITV, and so were free to change channels.
+Unknown to the pair, the renewal of their contract had just been declined by London Weekend Television of rival network ITV, freeing them to change channels.
 Barker and Corbett were given their own show by the BBC.

 Production

 Writing

 The show was based on the complementary personalities of Barker and Corbett, who never became an exclusive pairing, but continued to work independently in television outside of the editions of the Two Ronnies.
 The show was produced annually between 1971 and 1987.
-It had many notable writers including Ray Alan, John Cleese, Barry Cryer, Spike Milligan, David Nobbs, David Renwick, Terry Ravenscroft, Eric Idle, John Sullivan, Michael Palin, Terry Jones and Laurie Rowley.
+It had many notable writers including Ray Alan, John Cleese, Barry Cryer, Spike Milligan, David Nobbs, David Renwick, Terry Ravenscroft, Eric Idle, John Sullivan, Michael Palin, Bryan Blackburn, Terry Jones, and Laurie Rowley.
 In addition, Barker used the pseudonym Gerald Wiley when writing sketches.
 Barker and Corbett would often structure each show themselves, alongside scriptwriters Ian Davidson and Peter Vincent.

 Theme music

 The main theme music for the show was composed by Ronnie Hazlehurst.
-Although opening and closing credits appear to use different themes they are respectively the first & third sections of a longer piece.
+Although opening and closing credits appear to use different themes, they are respectively the first and third sections of a longer piece.

 Another track associated with the show is the stock track The Detectives by Alan Tew (also known as the theme to 1975 Yorkshire TV series The Hanged Man).
-This was used for the Charlie Farley & Piggy Malone story Stop You're Killing Me.
+This was used for the Charlie Farley and Piggy Malone story Stop You're Killing Me.